ossimlabs/omar-common/docs/install-guide/omar-common.md

 When going through the installation for the common services there will be some services that will access imagery directly and might need more rpm's installed to handle more types of data.
 We allow these additional/optional installations to be up to the site.
 Here is a list of other plugins and RPMS that can be added to any of the service installations:

-Here is a current listing of all the ossim and o2 RPMS that are in the REPO:
+Here is a current listing of all the ossim RPMS that are in the REPO:

 * **ossim-devel** Development files for ossim
 * **ossim-libs** Development files for ossim